Door: United States

 Thickness: Most pre-fabricated doors are 1 3/8" thick (for interior doors) or 1 3/4" (exterior).

 Closets: small spaces such as closets, dressing rooms, half-baths, storage rooms, cellars, etc. often are accessed through doors smaller than passage doors in one or both dimensions but similar in design.

 Garages: Garage doors are generally 84" (7 feet; 2134 mm) or 96" (8 feet; 2438 mm) wide for a single-car opening.
 Two car garage doors (sometimes called double car doors) are a single door 192" (16 feet; 4877 mm).
 Because of size and weight these doors are usually sectional.
-That is split into four or five horizontal sections so that they can be raised more easily and don't require a lot of additional space above the door when opening and closing.
+That is split into four or five horizontal sections so that they can be raised more easily and do not require a lot of additional space above the door when opening and closing.
 Single piece double garage doors are common in some older homes.

 Europe

 Standard DIN doors are defined in DIN 18101 (published 1955–07, 1985–01, 2014–08).
 Door sizes are also given in the construction standard for wooden door panels (DIN 68706–1).
 The DIN commission created the harmonized European standard DIN EN 14351-1 for exterior doors and DIN EN 14351-2 for interior doors (published 2006–07, 2010–08), which define requirements for the CE marking and provide standard sizes by examples in the appendix.